jakeprice-me/tech-notes/content/send-output-to-clipboard-using-xclip.md

 ---
-id: send-output-to-clipboard-using-xclip
+alias: send-output-to-clipboard-using-xclip
-uuid: faf3cb58-4fd5-4642-8f90-c6cb472e65c0
-title: Send Output to Clipboard using xclip
+category: cli
+classification: public
 date: 2022-02-04 11:54:27
-modified:
-types: tech-note
-categories: cli
+date_modified: null
+id: 20220204115427
-link:
+link: null
 pinned: false
-tags: [xclip, xsel, clipboard, stdout, stdin, copy, paste]
-private: false
-draft: false
+tags:
+- xclip
+- xsel
+- clipboard
+- stdout
+- stdin
+- copy
+- paste
+title: Send Output to Clipboard using xclip
+type: tech-note
+uuid: faf3cb58-4fd5-4642-8f90-c6cb472e65c0
 ---

 To send the output of a command in the terminal to the clipboard, the below is super helpful.